Luke Raley Player Props: Rays vs. Giants

 Giants Pitching Rankings

-- Walker makes the start for the Giants, his ninth of the season.
-He is 4-1 with a 2.40 ERA and 44 strikeouts in 41 1/3 innings pitched.
+- Junis (3-3) gets the start for the Giants, his second of the season.

-- In his most recent appearance -- in relief on Saturday -- the righty threw one scoreless inning against the Texas Rangers while surrendering one hit.
+- His most recent time out was out of the bullpen on Sunday when the righty threw scoreless two-thirds of an inning against the Texas Rangers while giving up only one hit.

-- The 27-year-old has put up an ERA of 2.40, with 9.6 strikeouts per nine innings, in 30 games this season.
-Opponents have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.